intersel/Blapy/README.md

 # Blapy
-Blapy is a jQuery plugin that helps you to create and manage an ajax web application.
+Blapy is a jQuery plugin that helps you to create and manage an ajax web application without coding any javascript to do it.

 The web application is built the usual way of generating web pages like with php or any standard CMS and Blapy will transform it into a dynamic web application with ajaxified contents and without coding any javascript.

 So, it may help you to transform your "normal" web site in a web application too, creating easily ajax/rest calls without the hassle of changing the way you develop websites.

 #Who may need it?
-Everyone using a CMS that generates web pages from a server and would like to transform his website to a client application-like website, ie that does not reload each page during the user navigation but only the needed block within the page.
+Everyone using a CMS that generates web pages from a server and would like to transform his website to a client application-like website, ie that does not reload each page during the user navigation but only the needed blocks within the page.

 Everyone who would like to keep the way he builds websites but would like to have it behaves like a web application.

 The ones who gave up with AngularJS and other javascript frameworks to build web app... like me ;-)

 #Why should I use that?!
-The concept of a web application getting data through REST Api with a client application that is doing the job of connecting the whole to build an application is quite a difficult job...
+The concept of a web application getting data through REST Api with a client application that is doing the job of connecting the whole to build an application is quite a difficult job with a steep learning curve...
 Whereas PHP websites built on a standard CMS are easier to handle...
 The standard CMS does the page generation job quite naturally for years...
 Except that we reload pages when clicking a link... or we need to do ajax calls to dynamically update part of the pages...

 So, the idea is to provide a simple environment that don't change your habits when creating your website without having the hassle of creating ajax calls:
-* no complicated framework to understand to build your application
+* no difficult framework to understand how to build a web application
 * no REST or Ajax url end points to develop.
-You can do that if you like to do some but no need ;-)
+Of course, you can do that if you like to do your application that way ;-)
-* building the pages don't change from the old normal way, meaning you can continue to use your standard LAMP and CMS environement
+* building the pages don't change from the "static" usual way of doing a website, meaning you can continue to use your standard LAMP and CMS environement
-* configuration is really simple and quite natural: it uses html5 "data" attributes to be configured and there is quite nothing to do from an existing website :-)
+* configuration is simple and quite natural: it uses html5 "data" attributes to be configured and there is quite nothing to do from an existing website :-)
 * the history of browsing is kept
 * completly compliant with any existing html/js code